-It's no secret Love Island presenter, Caroline Flack, has always had an incredible figure that's rivaled contestants since the show launched back in 2015, but this year it would seem that she's in better shape than ever.
-As the show returned for its fifth series on Monday, fans online couldn't stop commenting on her enviable body.
+It's no secret Love Island presenter (and star of Shopping with Keith Lemon), Caroline Flack, has always had an incredible figure that's rivalled contestants since the show launched back in 2015, but this year it would seem that she's in better shape than ever.
+Fans are obsessed with her enviable body.
 Taking to Instagram to comment on the picture of her wearing a denim mini dress for the first show, they wrote the likes of: "When the presenter is the hottest one in the villa" and "you're looking very hot in this series I must say".

 So what's the secret to her toned physique?
 Well, she works for it.
 Back in December 2018, she starred on Strictly Come Dancing Christmas special, and appeared as Roxie Hart in the West End musical Chicago, and now, well, she's reaping all the rewards from all of the training.
 Caroline went into 2019 in sporty style and has kept going ever since, regularly sharing her workouts on Instagram Stories.“I always said I was never going to be one of those people to Instagram myself in the gym,” she told Women’s Health, “but as soon as you get into exercise and get a taste of how brilliant it makes you feel, you want to share it!”

 This transformation is a testament to Caroline’s new personal trainer Bradley Simmonds.
 The 25-year-old writes regularly about health and fitness for GQ, and has become a close friend of the presenter as well as a motivator.
 “Bradley is the only consistency in my life.
 I see him every day and we chat about everything.
 He knows all my secrets,” she said in an interview with Fabulous magazine.
 On Instagram, clips of their weekends have seen Caroline sweating and groaning in pain as she includes a mix of weights, HIIT and cardio into her workouts.